YiLimath/YiLimath.github.io/_pages/agent-system/exception-recovery.md

 loop forever.
 Use idempotence, exponential backoff where appropriate, retry limits, circuit breakers, and human escalation.

+## Real-world application

+When a payment API, retriever, or code tool fails, the system should classify the failure before retrying.
+A bounded retry, an idempotent replay, a fallback, or a human escalation is safer than sending the same action again until the context window or budget is exhausted.

 ## Figure

 ![Exception handling and recovery](/images/agent-system/16-exception-recovery.svg)